tshrmthw/HouseMOD/README.md

 several different parts which are broken into different sections, codes of which are contained in the different subfolders.
-The first part is the software running on the sensors and central processor (Code in subfolder '' ) .
-The second part is the user interface and software behind it that allowed for recording training data and comparison data for the system( Code in subfolder '').
+The first part is the software running on the sensors and central processor (Code in subfolder 'Hardware/Adafruit_code' ) .
+The second part is the user interface and software behind it that allowed for recording training data and comparison data for the system( Code in subfolder 'Hardware/PIR').
-Finally, there is the machine learning code that powered the occupancy detection technique (Code in Subfolder '').
+Finally, there is the machine learning code that powered the occupancy detection technique (Code in Subfolder 'SourceCode').

+Added to this to aid us in collecting training and verification data, an android app was created called "WheresEthan" for real time data collection by manual entry of the persons position in the room that is under opbservation in order to train the Machine Learning ALgorithm (Code in Subfolder 'WheresEthan')